quixio/quix-docs/docs/cli/cli-quickstart.md

 If you switch to Docker Desktop, you'll see your container has been halted and removed.

-## Step 14: Push and sync your local pipeline to Quix Cloud
+## Step 14: Push your local pipeline to Github

-To push your changes to Git and sync your application to Quix Cloud, enter:
+To push your changes to Git, and sync your pipeline to Quix Cloud, enter:

 ```
 quix local pipeline sync